c3kay/hoyolab-rss-feeds/README.md

 ```

 If no configuration can be found, the application will create a default config
-in your current directory (`./hoyolab-rss-feeds.toml`) and will exit afterwards.
+in your current directory (`./hoyolab-rss-feeds.toml`) and will exit afterward.

 You can specify a path for the config file with a parameter: